vainas-brazdeikis/bookingGo/ReadMe.md

 - Part 2:
 	- I will be honest it was the first time I was doing RestAPI + Tomcat, and I believe, I failed.
-	- Solution should work, however, I was struggling with configuration and dependencies.
+	- Solution idea should work, however, I was struggling with configuration and dependencies.
 	- Many dependencies did not fully work out for part two.
 	- I still added my solution.
 	- I was running Tomcat as local server.